arcticwolf144/penguins_project/README.md

-# This contains an R markdown file with instructions as to how to run an analysis on the Palmer Penguins dataset.
+# This contains an R markdown file with instructions as to how to run an analysis on the Palmer Penguins dataset, and the plot that should be generated.
 It also contains a separate file for the functions used to clean the data.